Behavior listening allows you to store information about known and anonymous user behaviors in profile properties.

 - Enter a description that includes supporting information that allows other BlueConic users to understand why the profile property exists.

-In the end, you should have two profile properties configured... here are screen shots of what we ended up with:
+In the end, you should have two profile properties configured.
+These screen shots show our settings.

 Hooray!
 We're off to the races -- another 90 seconds or so and we'll start tracking some great data for segmentation.